-This blog post is inspired by another blog post written by the author of Gaurish4Math For the love of Mathematics.
+This blog post is inspired by another blog post – Number Devil.
 I really enjoyed reading the book “The Number Devil”.
-A lot of interesting mathematical concepts are explained in very friendly way – a boy named Robert who always dreams of fishes and ants and falling […]Read more "Number Devil"
+A lot of interesting mathematical concepts are explained in very friendly way – a boy named Robert who always dreams of fishes and ants and falling into a hole suddenly starts dreaming of numbers […]Read more "Number Devil"

 Today is world book day, so I am compiling the story of Fermat’s last theorem as it’s described in the book Fermat’s Last Theorem written by Simon Singh.
 I loved the way he has written the book.
 With every single chapter you come closer and closer to the story of final proof.
 According to Fermat’s […]Read more "Fermat’s Last Theorem"